gregory-james-smith/ubiquitous-pages/index.md

 ## Styles

 Projects for developing Latex styles for generating books and articles.
+These styles are intended to be shared across and used by multiple documents.

 | Style      | Book                                                                      | Article  |
 |------------|---------------------------------------------------------------------------|----------|